odrusso/souv/README.md

 # Souv

-## A proof-of-concept work-in-progress web-app for surveillance camera monitoring and recording
+A proof-of-concept work-in-progress web-app for surveillance camera monitoring and recording

+## Getting started
+### API
+You will need `ffmpeg` installed locally.
+Set the env variable `SOUV_RTSP_URLS` to a comma seperated list of RTSP URLs you want to stream.
+`go install && go run main.go`

+### Web
+`yarn && yarn dev`

-## How does real time streaming from RTSP -> HLS work?
+### How does real time streaming from RTSP -> HLS work?

 We'll get an API request that looks like something:
 `POST /api/v1/stream/{camera-id}`